 Work with an influencer

 You will have likely heard of the term "influencer," most commonly used to describe YouTube or Instagram personalities who get paid by brands to promote products.
-While it’s not a bad idea to reach out of any of these people whose interests align with your book, remember that influencers come in many forms!
+While it’s not a bad idea to reach out to any of these people whose interests align with your book, remember that influencers come in many forms!

-Yvonne Jones wrote a picture book about a monster truck (Lil’ Foot the Monster Truck) and to promote it, she reached out to Bob Chandler, creator of Bigfoot and originator of the monster truck sport.
+Yvonne Jones wrote a picture book about a monster truck (Lil’ Foot the Monster Truck), and to promote it, she reached out to Bob Chandler, creator of Bigfoot and originator of the monster truck sport.
 He liked the book and gave her a short review, which then helped get her foot in the door with various monster truck associations and blogs.

 “Follow up your first email with a phone call to let them know that you visit local schools for free, in return for the school sending slips home, offering the chance to buy signed copies of the book.”

 Of course, there are plenty of other marketing avenues to pursue — many of which you can learn about on Reedsy’s free children’s book marketing course.

 Ready to continue your journey into the world of children's publishing?
 Check out our next post in this series which will show you how to query agents with your manuscript.